 In May 2005, the Brazilian competition authorities opened investigations against Continental's Brazilian subsidiary Continental Brasil Industria Automotiva Ltda., Guarulhos, Brazil (CBIA), following a complaint of anticompetitive behavior in the area of commercialization of tachographs.
-On August 18, 2010, the Brazilian antitrust authorities determined an "invitation to cartel" and imposed a fine of BRL 12 million (around €2.1 million) on CBIA, which was then reduced to BRL 10.8 million (around €1.9 million).
+On August 18, 2010, the Brazilian antitrust authorities determined an "invitation to cartel" and imposed a fine of BRL 12 million (around $\in 2.1$ million) on CBIA, which was then reduced to BRL 10.8 million (around $\in 1.9$ million).
 CBIA denies the accusation that it has infringed Brazilian antitrust law.
-Although the court of first instance appealed to by CBIA upheld the decision, on CBIA's further appeal the next higher court annulled this decision and remanded the matter.
-In case an infringement of Brazilian antitrust law is found, third parties may, in addition, claim damages from CBIA
+Although the court of first instance appealed to by CBIA upheld the decision and remanded the matter.
+In case an infringement of Brazilian antitrust law is found, third parties may, in addition, claim damages from CBIA.